 - Teen Link - is a branch of the state's Crisis Clinic specifically for teens to call and talk to another trained teen about what is going on in their life and find local resources.
 The lines are open every night from 6pm to 10pm (even holidays).
 Their phone number is 866-teenlink.

-- Youth Help Line - the Mason & Thurston counties Crisis Clinic has a help line specifically to youth who are in emotional distress or in need of immediate help.
-Their number is (360) 586-2777.
+- Youth Help Line - the Mason & Thurston counties Crisis Clinic has a help line specifically for young people who are in emotional distress or in need of immediate help.
+Their number is 360-586-2777.

 - Teens Health - provides health and wellness information for teenagers.
-All the information is strictly education, and does not provide any medical advice.
+All the information is strictly educational, and does not provide any medical advice.